avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 A `Validation` represents the continuous time frame during which a node is part of the validator set and can be composed of multiple periods.
 A new period starts every time the validator weight changes during the same validation.

-Each `Validation` is identified by its `validationID` which is the SHA256 of the Payload of the `AddressedCall` in the `RegisterL1ValidatorTx` adding the validator to the Subnet's validator set, as defined in ACP-77.
+Each `Validation` is identified by its `validationID` which is the SHA256 of the Payload of the `AddressedCall` in the `RegisterL1ValidatorTx` adding the validator to the L1's validator set, as defined in ACP-77.

 ### Contract Specification